ManuelLerchner/Minecraft-Bot/README.md

 2. `ConditionNodes`

 The ASTNode create the structure of the program, and allow the programmer to define actions which the bot should perform.\
-The ConditionNodes are used to decide the behaviour of `IfNodes` and `WhileNodes`.
+The ConditionNodes are used to decide the behavior of `IfNodes` and `WhileNodes`.

 There exist the following implementations: